csengmany/airbnb-react-native/README.md

 ## Overview

-**Airbnb Clone made at [Le Reacteur](https://www.lereacteur.io/) Bootcamp.**
+This project is a clone of Airbnb mobile application.
-6 screens are availables : Login, Signup, Home, Room, Around Me and Profile.
+6 screens are available : Login, Signup, Home, Room, Around Me and Profile.

 ## Screenshots